The Art of Coming Out Chapter 3 – The Spiritual Journey Begins in Exile

 Frank was one of the researchers on this book by Anne Crookshank and the Knight of Glin

 I would save up my day off a week and go to London mid-term for a couple of days to be with Frank.
 We suffered this for two years with the support of our friends and Frank’s family.
-Meanwhile I was working in a parish trying to bring some sort of reconcilation to a war-torn community.
-British army checkpoints were regular interuptions in our community life, bomb explosions and sectarian assasinations.
+Meanwhile I was working in a parish trying to bring some sort of reconciliation to a war-torn community.
+British army checkpoints were regular interruptions in our community life, bomb explosions and sectarian assassinations.
 My boss, Norman Barr lost his Senior Warden, shot by the IRA, just before I began working with him in Derriaghy.

-Daughter church, St. Andrews and the assistnt priest’s bungalow provided us with our first home.
+Daughter church, St. Andrews and the assistant priest’s bungalow provided us with our first home.
 The people of the parish were wonderful and I have many happy memories of serving in Derriaghy.

 My car was stolen at 2 a.m. one frosty morning from the front gates of our little mission church on Ballycolin Road, to be used as a potential car bomb, but broke down as it was heading to the Poleglass area of West Belfast.
 We established a joint protestant/catholic youth club in one of the parish buildings and I was threatened by the local protestant para-military organizations who were not in favor of this attempt to build relationships between local children who attended state (Protestant) schools and church (Catholic) schools.
 There will never be peace in Ireland while schools remain segregated.